Tara Buck

-Tara Buck (born March 16, 1975) is an American film, stage, and television actress.
+Tara Buck is an American film, stage, and television actress.
 Buck is known for her roles in True Blood, Ray Donovan, and Party of Five.

 Early life

 Buck attended Wood River High School in Hailey Idaho, where she took on her first acting roles in their theater productions.
 Later, she moved to Los Angeles to attend the American Academy of Dramatic Arts.
 Shortly after graduating, Buck landed her first recurring television role on the series Party of Five.

 Career

 Theater

-Buck has starred in numerous live theater productions including Paula Vogel's Pulitzer Prize-winning play How I Learned To Drive in 2010 and in the West Coast premiere of Ten Cent Night written by Marisa Wegrzyn in 2009.
+Buck has starred in numerous live theater productions including Paula Vogel's Pulitzer Prize-winning play How I Learned to Drive in 2010 and in the West Coast premiere of Ten Cent Night written by Marisa Wegrzyn in 2009.
 She was nominated for an Ovation Award for her performance in 2004's A Gift From Heaven.